|Dates:||September 18-20, 2015

 The Rider Information Booklet contains answers to most of your questions, please review carefully.

 Our home base today is Klines Resort.
-Meet at the clubhouse for check-in, lunch, and orientation.
+Meet at the big tent outside for check-in, lunch, and orientation.

-Biking Routes: Today we have a choice of twenty or thirty mile routes.
+BIKE ROUTES: Today we have a choice of twenty mile (Red) or thirty mile (Green) routes.
 Each takes you through flat to gently rolling farm country.
 Watch for multiple river crossings; these streams converge as tributaries feeding Portage Lake.

 Both routes take us north into Kalamazoo County, where the Village of Vicksburg holds a Farmer's Market each Friday at the Community Pavilion in the Historic Village.
 SAG stop and restrooms will be found here, and you can see the original Union Depot, Strong Schoolhouse, and Vicksburg Commercial print shop.
 Click here for the interesting story of the timber frame construction for the new Community Pavilion.

-Portage River Paddle: When you return to Klines Resort, park your bikes and don your vest for today's paddle on the Portage River.
+PORTAGE RIVER PADDLE: When you return to Klines Resort, park your bikes and don your vest for today's paddle on the Portage River.
+You’ll see the kayaks and canoes at the marina boat ramp south of the clubhouse.
 The river outlet is in the SE corner of the lake.
 If you are uncomfortable on open water (it's up to 35 ft. deep) you can hug the shoreline to reach the mouth of the river.

 After paddling under the Michigan Ave. and Silver Street bridges, you enter 3 miles of floodplain, formerly flooded by the Parkville Dam.
 The floodplain is now home to abundant wildlife and natural vegetation.
 As you approach Parkville, keep left at the fork of the old mill stream.
 Then align your canoe to float through the opening in the remnants of the Parkville Dam (built 1850-51, destroyed early 1930's).
 If you are unsure of the fast moving current, a portage is clearly visible just beside the dam.